learnfwd/lfa/docs/index.md

 Compiles the project for production.
 Results are saved in `.lfa/build/release`.

 * `--book <proj_path>`: The path to the root of the project we're operating on.
 Defaults to a search in the current directory and its parents.
+* `-v --verbose`: Displays detailed error messages and warnings.
 * `--plugin`: Treat this project as a plugin instead of as a book.
 * `--plugin detect`: Automatically detect if this is a plugin or a book project.
-* `-v --verbose`: Displays detailed error messages and warnings.
+* `--no-switch`: Don't ask to install lfa locally when project requires an older version of lfa and fail instead.
+* `--no-switch-check`: Continue using this version even if the project needs an older version of lfa.
+Might obviously fail.
 * `--debug`: Compile a debug build instead of a production one.
 * `--warnings-as-errors --Werror --werror`: Treat warnings as errors.
 * `--public-path <pub_path>`: The URL where the compiled files will be hosted.